VilashNaveen/Pintos-Project/pintos/README.md

-my implementation of pintos project for CS operating systems module at university
+My implementation of pintos project for CS operating systems module at university